mm6/InternetOfThingsCourse/projects/project2/Project2.md

 Many IoT applications monitor real time data from sensors and transmit these data to a service offering publish and subscribe capabilities.
 The service behaves as a broker.
 The sensor plays the role of publisher and it may have no idea who its subscribers are.
 It simply transmits data to the broker.
 A subscriber subscribes to messages from the broker and, in this way, is able to consume data from the sensors.

 The publish subscribe approach exemplifies loose coupling, provides for scalability, and is well established in the internet of things.
+In Project 1, we used Particle as our broker.
+Here, we will use MQTT.

 ### Objectives